Skerry's College: 1950s

 After World War II came the need to re-adjust and develop.

 Since World War II – in conditions of ‘overspill’ employment- there had been a considerable falling-off in the number of young people seeking admission to the services of the Crown.

 In 1952, Mr. Arthur Stewart became sole proprietor and governor of Skerry’s.
 As part of re-organisation and expansion the governor, to ease accommodation at Liverpool, acquired an attractive building in Birkenhead standing on its own grounds; this was equipped and opened as Sherwood Grammar School.
 Six months later, to meet an even greater need at Newcastle, Claremont School, situated about ten minutes’ walk from the main building, was opened.

 The success of the College has become more and more dependent on the quality of its tuition.
 It could not compete financially with the free education of the State but it aimed to provide a better service.
 The College adopted the slogan:: "You get BETTER tuition at Skerry’s" to highlight this.

-Whilst the chief goal of the colleges in Scotland had been preparation for Scottish universities and professional preliminary examinations, as well as commercial work, the main emphasis of the English colleges lay within the sphere of commercial and office training courses, with some preparatory and grammar school work alongside.
+While the chief goal of the colleges in Scotland had been preparation for Scottish universities and professional preliminary examinations, as well as commercial work, the main emphasis of the English colleges lay within the sphere of commercial and office training courses, with some preparatory and grammar school work alongside.